 Mississippi River flooding prompts evacuations, sandbagging

-LA CROSSE, Wis.
-(WSAW) - Communities along the Upper Mississippi River scrambled Wednesday as the always-massive river swelled to near-record levels, forcing some to evacuate while others downstream stacked sandbag walls and closed off flood-prone areas.

-The river has grown so large because of a huge snowpack in northern Minnesota that began to quickly melt last week because of rising temperatures.
+DES MOINES, Iowa (AP) — Some residents along the swelling Upper Mississippi River evacuated their homes this week while others scrambled Wednesday to stack sandbags in preparation for what forecasters say could be near-record flooding caused by the rapid melting of a huge snowpack in northern Minnesota.

 A small number of people had to leave their homes in Wisconsin as the river kept rising.
-Others stacked sandbags in the small community of Buffalo, Iowa, in anticipation of flooding this weekend and early next week.
+In the small riverfront community of Buffalo, Iowa, residents — wary of the devastating floods of 2019 — were stockpiling sandbags as they braced for flooding this weekend and early next week.

-The Mississippi was expected to be especially high along parts of Wisconsin and to crest Wednesday or early Thursday in La Crosse.
-In Iowa, forecasts predict the river will reach the third-highest level ever recorded when it crests Saturday about 160 miles to the south in Davenport, Iowa.

-Improved floodwalls and other temporary measures should prevent significant problems, but crews were constantly monitoring the river, officials in the Iowa cities of Dubuque, Davenport, and Burlington said.
-Forecasts call for only a chance of light showers later in the week.

-The river already flooded low-lying parks and streets in La Crosse, a city of 50,000, by Wednesday.
-One of the hardest-hit communities has been Campbell, a nearby town of about 4,000 people on French Island that lies in the Mississippi and Black Rivers just west of the city.

-The far north end of the island is underwater, with people using canoes to reach their homes, Campbell Fire Chief Nate Melby said Wednesday.
-Pumps supplied by the U.S. Army Corps of Engineers are protecting 70 homes on the island’s low-lying south end.

-Melby estimated about a half-dozen people have decided to evacuate after the rising waters forced emergency workers to cut power and gas to their homes.
+In the city of Campbell, located on an island in the Mississippi and Black rivers near La Crosse, Wisconsin, Fire Chief Nate Melby said some residents had to use canoes to reach their homes.
+Melby estimated a half-dozen people have decided to evacuate after the rising waters forced emergency workers to cut power and gas to their homes.
 Emergency officials have not issued mandatory evacuation orders, though, he said.

 “We’re putting up a good fight,” Melby said.
 “We’re hanging in there.”

 Amy Werner, who lives on the northern tip of French Island, has been using six pumps to remove river water from a crawl space.
-Werner, whose husband is in Africa, said it’s been a 24-hour-a-day battle, with friends and her parents taking turns monitoring the pumps during the nights.
+Werner said it’s been a 24-hour-a-day battle, with friends and her parents taking turns monitoring the pumps during the nights.

 She estimated the pumps are removing 25,000 to 30,000 gallons of water per hour.